tobiascr/chess/README.md

+All code in this repository is licensed under a MIT license described in the LICENSE file in this folder.

+The images of the chess pieces have a Creative Commons license described in the LICENSE file in the corresponding folder.

 The code in this repository is programmed in Python 3.7.3 using the standard library.

 To play chess with a graphical user inteface, run